 As part of UB’s PhD Excellence Initiative, the university will support the cost of broad-based fees for PhD students who are full time and fully funded, starting in the 2021-22 academic year.
 Covered fees include the Comprehensive fee, academic excellence and success fee, student activity fee, and the international student fee, where applicable.

-Under the leadership of the provost and deans, the university is launching UB’s PhD Excellence Initiative to enhance the education of the next generation of scholars and researchers.
-This initiative is designed to ensure students are prepared for opportunities they will encounter as 21st-century academics and leaders, and at the same time further elevate UB’s reputation for offering exceptional PhD programs.
+Under the leadership of the provost and deans, the University at Buffalo this fall launched the PhD Excellence Initiative to enhance the education of the next generation of scholars and researchers.

 UB is committed to recruiting the very best PhD students and providing them with transformative academic programs that prepare them for future success.
 This campus-wide, student-centric effort is focused on examining issues related to PhD programs at UB including:

 Nationally, in many disciplines, there is a concern that PhD programs take too long to complete and that too few students actually finish their programs.
 There is also concern that PhD programs are not preparing students well for the range of careers and professions they pursue both inside and outside the university.
 In addition, in order to enhance the diversity of researchers, scholars and university faculty around the nation, we need to ensure that the next generation of researchers and scholars come from diverse socio-economic and cultural backgrounds—an issue that this campus-wide effort is focused on examining.